radareorg/radare2-book/crackmes/intro.md

 Crackmes
 ========

-Crackmes are the training ground for reverse engineering.
+Crackmes (from "crack me" challenge) are the training ground for reverse engineering people.
 This section will go over tutorials on how to defeat various crackmes using r2.